 Section 44 of the Care Act 2014 places a duty on local Safeguarding Adults Boards to arrange a SAR:

-The purpose of a SAR is to promote effective learning and improvement action to prevent future deaths or serious harm occurring again.
+The purpose of a SAR is to learn lessons and make improvements rather than to blame individual people or organisations.
 This may be where a case can provide useful insights into the way organisations are working together to prevent and reduce abuse and neglect of adults.

 There may be circumstances where the SAR criteria have not been fully met but it is felt that a review of the case would be beneficial.
 SAR's and Learning Reviews can also be used to explore examples of good practice where it is likely that lessons can be applied to future cases.
 These are decisions made by the Safeguarding Adults Review Committee.